wpsharks/ezphp/ezphp/readme.txt

 	// Comma-delimited list of Post Types to exclude (including all others).

 For instance, if you want PHP tags evaluated only in Pages; e.g. in the `page` type.
-Note: this implies all other Post Types will be excluded; unless you list them here.
+Note: this implies all other Post Types will be excluded.

-	<?php
 	define('EZPHP_INCLUDED_POST_TYPES', 'page');

 Or, if you don't want PHP tags evaluated in Posts; e.g. in the `post` type.
-Note: this implies all other Post Types will be included; unless you list them here.
+Note: this implies all other Post Types will be included.

-	<?php
 	define('EZPHP_EXCLUDED_POST_TYPES', 'post');

 = Writing PHP Code into a Post/Page or Text Widget. =